Homesteading Workshops (take one workshop or all 7)

 These hands-on workshops will cover all the essential things you need to know so you can make the products of daily life that were a part of of your great grandparents lives.
 Take the entire sequence or just pick the one or two topics you want to learn.

-Class Length: 3 days (or each workshop may be taken individually)
+Class Length: 4 days (or workshops may be taken individually)

 Location – Seven Hills, Ohio (10 miles south of Cleveland, Ohio)